SEND Support at Chipping Warden Primary Academy

 Special Educational Needs and Disabilities

-- Request, monitor and respond to parent/carers’ and pupils’ views in order to evidence high levels of confidence and partnership.
+- Encourage, value and respond to parent/carers’ and pupils’ views in order to promote high levels of confidence and partnership.

 - Ensure a high level of staff expertise to meet pupil need, through well-targeted continuing professional development.